Symptoms such as blurred vision and slower reaction times are a good indication on the effect alcohol has on a person’s brain.

 of previous data and events.
 While everyone suffers from a loss of memory at some stage, heavy drinkers are likely to make bigger mistakes on a much more regular basis.

 If you or a loved one is a heavy drinker and are concerned about long-term memory problems, it may be time to reach out for professional help.
 Our admissions navigators are available to speak with you about treatment options 24/7.
-Call our hotline at 1-888-685-5770 to start your journey toward recovery today.
+Call our hotline at 1-888-685-5770 or get a text to start your journey toward recovery today.